fuxicon/CRC-16/README.md

 Author: J. Chen.
 Feb, 2020

 ps.
-The CRC-CCITT (0xFFFF) version can be obtained by replace crc = 0 at line 11 to crc = hex2dec('FFFF')
+The CRC-CCITT (0xFFFF) version can be obtained by replacing crc = 0 at line 11 to crc = hex2dec('FFFF')